Audrey Davey wanted a fresh start in a new apartment with a friendly community.

 “I’ve felt a lot better in myself since I’ve been here.
 My apartment’s gorgeous.
 I have a one bedroom apartment and it’s lovely.
 It’s all on one floor so I’ve no stairs to climb or anything.
 It’s beautiful.
 It’s the best thing I’ve done because I can talk to people, I can get out, I can go for a walk around the garden if I want to.

-“If I was going to give anybody thinking about moving to The Folds any advice, I’d say do it!”
+“If I was going to give anybody thinking about moving to an Adlington community some advice, I’d say do it!”

 Now Audrey’s looking forward to spending time in the Homeowners’ Lounge and Coffee Lounge, getting involved in some activities and celebrating her birthday next month.